 The company is compliant with all the secretarial standards in place.

 Details of loans guarantees and investments are given in the notes to the FinancialStatements.

-During and subsequent to the year under review the contracts or arrangements withrelated parties have been on arms length and in ordinary course of business and they were not material innature.
-Accordingly the particulars of the transactions as prescribed inForm AOC-2 of the rules prescribed under Chapter IX relating to Accounts of Companies under theCompanies Act 2013 are not required to be disclosed as they are not applicable.
+During the year under review the contracts or arrangements with related parties havebeen on arm's length and in ordinary course of business and they were not material innature.
+Accordingly the particulars of the transactions as prescribed in Form AOC-2 ofthe rules prescribed under Chapter IX relating to Accounts of Companies under theCompanies Act 2013 are not required to be disclosed as they are not applicable.

 The Company has zero tolerance towards sexual harassment of women at the workplace.
-TheCompany has in place a Policy on Prevention Prohibition and Redressal of SexualHarassment of Women at Workplace and an Internal Complaint Committee in line with therequirements of the Sexual Harassment of Women at Workplace (Prevention Prohibition andRedressal) Act 2013 and rules made thereunder for reporting and conducting inquiry intothe complaints made by the victim on the harassments at the work place.
-The functioning ofthe Committees were carried out as per letter and spirit contained in the provisions of theAct.
-During the FY 2016-2017 the Company has not received any complaint of sexualharassment and hence there were no complaints pending for redressal as on 31 March 2019.The Company had conducted 4 workshops/awareness programs regarding women empowermentduring the period under review.
+TheCompany has in place a policy on prevention prohibition and redressal of SexualHarassment of Women at Workplace and an Internal Complaints Committee in line with therequirements of the Sexual Harassment of Women at Workplace (Prevention Prohibition andRedressal) Act 2013 and rules made thereunder for reporting and conducting inquiry intothe complaints made by the victim on the harassments at the work place.
+The functioning ofthe Committee were carried out as per letter and spirit contained in the provisions of theAct.
+During the FY 2018-2019 the Company has not received any complaint of sexualharassment and hence there were no complaints pending for redressal as on 31 March 2019.The Company had st conducted four workshops/awareness programs regarding women empowermentduring the period under review.

 The Company has in place a Fair Practice Code approved by the Board in compliance withthe guidelines issued by the RBI to ensure better service and provide necessaryinformation to customers to take informed decisions.
 The FPC is posted on the website ofthe Company.
 The FPC is also reviewed by the Board at frequent intervals to ensure itslevel of adequacy and appropriateness.